Building on history

 Project co-ordinators

 To be involved with such an iconic and important piece of the nation’s history is an honour.
-Getting people involved and accessing this treasure both during the conservation works and beyond is an exciting prospect.
+Getting people involved and accessing this treasure both during the conservation works was a real privilege.

 Historic dockyard to relaunch its church